Answered By: Alison Taylor

 PowerPoint Stock Image (no date) People dancing at a party (Accessed: 5 December 2022).

-If you are using images from the Web, reference them from their original webpage, not Google Images.
+If you are using images from the web, reference them from their original webpage, not Google Images.

 You may also be required to produce a table of figures for longer reports like independent studies or if this is your tutor's preference.
 Please check your module guidance on this.